Rossman360/journal/readme.md

 coffee and wrote in my journal some more.
 I did some Hinge swiping, got JLC quotes for Madeline at 50 & 100x, made some Drashna- requested updates to Palmetto, deleted a bunch of emails, did my chess puzzles, finished my coffee and wrote in my journal.

+. . .

+I went to the Brew Pump for one People's Porter and then down to Blob rehearsal with Jackson filling in on Tele, which was very fun.
+It was cold on the walk home.
+I made some noodles, won one game of chess in bed and fell asleep at a reasonable hour.

+	-IX.XX-

+I was worried about Erica.
+Her basement door was open and I hadn't heard any sign of her by 10AM.
+By 11:30 though, I finally heard the shower running.
+I made some coffee, played Wordle (Snare in six,) scrolled on the dating apps, looked at  social media and listened to Shabang, or, watched all the videos, technically.